-- O6.6 Payment of benefit may be made for several attendances on a patient on the same day by the same optometrist provided that the subsequent attendances are not a continuation of the initial or earlier attendances.
-However, there should be a reasonable lapse of time between the consultations before they can be regarded as separate attendances. - O6.7 Where two or more attendances are made on the one day by the same optometrist the time of each attendance should be stated on the account (eg 10.30 am and 3.15 pm) in order to assist in the payment of benefits. - O6.8 In some circumstances a subsequent consultation on the same day may be judged to be a continuation of an earlier attendance and a second benefit is not payable.
+O6.6 Payment of benefit may be made for several attendances on a patient on the same day by the same optometrist provided that the subsequent attendances are not a continuation of the initial or earlier attendances.
+However, there should be a reasonable lapse of time between the services before they can be regarded as separate attendances.

+- O6.7 Where two or more attendances are made on the one day by the same optometrist the time of each attendance should be stated on the account (eg 10.30 am and 3.15 pm) in order to assist in the payment of benefits, except where a perimetry item is performed in association with a consultation item where times do not need to be specified. - O6.8 In some circumstances a subsequent consultation on the same day may be judged to be a continuation of an earlier attendance and a second benefit is not payable.
 For example, a preliminary eye examination may be concluded with the instillation of mydriatic or cycloplegic drops and some time later additional examination procedures are undertaken.
 These sessions are regarded as being one attendance for benefit purposes.

-Referred comprehensive initial consultations (Item 10905)- Read in conjunction with 09.1 - 09.13
+Referred comprehensive initial consultations (Item 10905) - Read in conjunction with 09.1 - 09.13

-- O6.9 For the purposes of Item 10905, the referring optometrist, having considered the patient's need for the referred consultation, is required to provide a written referral, dated and signed, and setting out the patient's condition and the reason for the referral. - O6.10 Benefits will be paid at the level of Item 10905 providing the referral is received before the provision of the service, and providing the account, receipt or bulk-billing form contains the name and provider number of the referring optometrist. - Referrals from medical practitioners do not attract benefit under item 10905. - O6.11 The optometrist claiming the Item 10905 service is obliged to retain the written referral for a period of twenty-four months. - O6.12 Referrals must be at "arms length".
+- O6.9 For the purposes of Item 10905, the referring optometrist, having considered the patient's need for the referred consultation, is required to provide a written referral, dated and signed, and setting out the patient's condition and the reason for the referral. - O6.10 Benefits will be paid at the level of Item 10905 providing the referral is received before the provision of the service, and providing the account, receipt or bulk-billing form contains the name and provider number of the referring optometrist.
+Referrals from medical practitioners do not attract benefit under item 10905. - O6.11 The optometrist claiming the Item 10905 service is obliged to retain the written referral for a period of twenty-four months. - O6.12 Referrals must be at "arms length".
 That is to say, no commercial arrangements or connections should exist between the optometrists.